aylaweitz/SDO-EUI-mini-workshop/README.md

 ```
 conda env create -f environment.yml
 ```
-This will then create a new conda environment called `SDO_EUI_workshop_env` (this name is listed in the `environment.yml` file).
+This will then create a new conda environment called `SDO_EUI_workshop` (this name is listed in the `environment.yml` file).
 It may take a little bit for this to run.

 To activate the environment we just created, run the following: